jariou/omdk/docs/building-and-running-models.rst

 extension.
 The paths to the keys data, lookup service package, model version file, canonical exposures profile JSON, source exposures file, transformation and validation files, and analysis settings JSON file, will usually be located in the model keys server repository.
-The ktools script name should not contain any filetype extension, and the model run directory can be placed anywhere in the parent folder common to ``omdk`` and the model keys server repository.
+The path to the model run directory is optional - by default the script will create a timestamped folder in ``omdk/runs`` with the prefix ``ProgOasis``.
+The ktools script name and number of calculation processes are also optional
+- by default the script will create a ktools script named ``run_tools.sh`` and set the number of calculation processes to 2.

-It is also possible to run the script by defining these arguments in a JSON configuration file and calling the script using the path to this file using the option ``-f``.
-In this case the paths should be given relative to the parent folder in which the model keys server repository is located.
+It is also possible to run the script by defining these arguments in a JSON configuration file and calling the script using the path to this file using the option ``-f`` and the (relative or absolute) path to the file.

 ::

-    ./run_model.py -f /path/to/model/resources/JSON/config/file'
+    ./run_model.py -f /path/to/script/config/json/file'

 The JSON file should contain the following keys (in no particular order)